Worth A Thousand Words….

-If you want to buy headphones because of who is promoting them, or because you’ve seen product placement for them in almost every (bad) music video that’s come out in the past two years… then it’s too late for you.
+If you want to buy headphones based on who is promoting them, or because you’ve seen product placement for them in almost every recent music video… then it’s too late for you.

 You’re going to over-spend on plastic-y garbage that defines ‘fashion over function’.
 You’ll blow your hard earned cash on Beats by Dre… and that’s okay.